 Princess Party Decorations

 Decorating for a princess party means going over-the-top - princesses expect nothing less!
-Guests will know right away this is a fancy affair when you roll out the red carpet for them.
+Guests will know right away this is a fancy affair when you roll out a red carpet for them.

 Pink is a traditional theme color for princess parties, but if you're looking for something different, try royal reds and purples for a sumptuous royal look.
 Or, go with gold and silver for rich elegance and glamour.